clojure/core.rrb-vector/README.md

 Vectors", EPFL-REPORT-169879, September, 2011.

 RRB-Trees build upon Clojure's PersistentVectors, adding logarithmic time concatenation and slicing.
-ClojureScript is supported by the current development version.
+ClojureScript is supported with the same API except for the absence of the `vector-of` function.

 The main API entry points are `clojure.core.rrb-vector/catvec`, performing vector concatenation, and `clojure.core.rrb-vector/subvec`, which produces a new vector containing the appropriate subrange of the input vector (in contrast to `clojure.core/subvec`, which returns a view on the input vector).
-The ClojureScript version lives under `cljs.core.rrb-vector`.

 core.rrb-vector's vectors can store objects or unboxed primitives.
 The implementation allows for seamless interoperability with